CSCfi/csc-user-guide/docs/computing/containers/overview.md

   significantly fewer requests to the Lustre server nodes (OSS and MDS) compared to Conda-based installations, which read an excessive number of files each time an application is launched.
-[SquashFS images](run-existing.md#mounting-datasets-with-squashfs) can also be used to create compact images of your dataset that are interpreted as a single file by Lustre.
+[SquashFS images](run-existing.md#mounting-datasets-with-squashfs) can also be used together with Singularity containers to create compact images of your dataset that are interpreted as a single file by Lustre.
 - **Portability and reproducibility:** Containerized applications can be deployed easily in different computing environments and they run the same way regardless of where they are deployed.